 The library has licensed over 50,000 video titles located in the library catalog which are available online for instant access.
 They are identified in the catalog with the Call Number: AU Streaming video.
 Some of these are restricted to AU ID holders and some are open access.
-These all can be linked to Blackboard and viewed in their entirety - Streaming Video Collection.
+These all can be linked to Canvas and viewed in their entirety - Streaming Video Collection.

-To have a link placed on your Blackboard or Canvas course, go to the Course Reserves tab, click on "Add Reserve Item" and fill out the "Media" request - (x3251 for assistance).
+To have a link placed on your Canvas course, go to the Course Reserves tab, click on "Add Reserve Item" and fill out the "Media" request - (x3251 for assistance).

 Media Services offers faculty the option of delivering video clips of Library material in Learning Management Software via streaming video.
 Clips can be digitized, placed onto a secure online server and linked to the professor's LMS course.
-Streaming video can be accessed by authorized LMS users from any computer with high-speed internet capabilities, thus providing students with 24-hour access to reserve video materials.
+Streaming video can be accessed by authorized course users from any computer with high-speed internet capabilities, thus providing students with 24-hour access to reserve video materials.

 Media Services provides all streaming services under terms established by the Technology, Education and Copyright Harmonization Act (the TEACH Act).